alexanderhuth/alfred-seo-bookmarklets-workflow/README.md

 Don't know what to add?
 Check out [this list from Moz](https://moz.com/blog/30-seo-bookmarklets-to-save-you-time) to get some inspiration.

 ### Turning off Notifications
 You can turn off all notifications by removing or disconnecting the **Post Notification** object in the Alfred workflow window.
-If you only want to receive specific notifications, disable the unwanted ones by commenting them out in the AppleScript.
+If you only want to receive specific notifications, enable/disable them by commenting them out in the AppleScript.

 ## Download
 [SEO Bookmarklets Workflow for Alfred](https://github.com/alexanderhuth/alfred-seo-bookmarklets-workflow/raw/master/seoBookmarklets.alfredworkflow)

 ## Version History
+### 1.5.1 – July 30, 2015
+- New SEO tool URLs: Similarweb, Indexed Pages (Google), Links from Domain (Bing)
+- Disable notifications when opening tabs successfully
+- Use `document.domain.replace('www.','')` instead of
+`window.location.hostname`

 ### 1.5 – July 29, 2015
 - Added Searchmetrics
 - Easier enabling/adding and disabling of tools